eddelbuettel/ctv-finance/README.md

 -   The [FinancialMath](https://cloud.r-project.org/web/packages/FinancialMath/index.html) package contains financial math and derivatives pricing functions as required by the actuarial exams by the Society of Actuaries and Casualty Actuarial Society 'Financial Mathematics' exam.
 -   The [tidyquant](https://cloud.r-project.org/web/packages/tidyquant/index.html) package re-arranges functionality from several other key packages for use in the so-called tidyverse.
 -   The [BCC1997](https://cloud.r-project.org/web/packages/BCC1997/index.html) prices European options under the Bakshi, Cao anc Chen (1997) model for stochastic volatility, stochastuc rates and random jumps.
+-   The [Sim.DiffProc](https://cloud.r-project.org/web/packages/Sim.DiffProc/index.html) package provides functions to simulate and analyse multidimensional Itô and Stratonovitch stochastic calculus for continuous-time models.

 **Risk management**